valderman/selda/website/pages/tutorial.md

    Covers more advanced schema definitions, including foreign keys, indexes, and other constraints.
 6. [Migrations and Prepared Statements](tutorial/ch6-migrations-and-prepared-statements).
-   Covers how to migrate database schemas between versions, and how to improve performance through prepared statements.
+   Covers how to migrate database tables from one schema to another, and how to improve performance through prepared statements.

 </div>